 Tell us about your current and near-term career-related activities and goals, as well as why you decided to pursue the specific graduate program(s) and school(s) that you have.

-My career goal is to become an expert in quantum chemistry and use this, along with my disabled identity, to make an impact in sustainability.

-I plan to make this happen through my passion for scientific communication, enabling me to succeed in both technical academia and non-technical public policy.
+My career goal is to become an expert in quantum chemistry and use this, along with my disabled identity, to make an impact in sustainability through my passion for scientific communication, enabling me to succeed in both technical academia and non-technical public policy.

-Last year, I embarked on a senior thesis project, which involved working on a theoretical method in quantum chemistry known as the GW approximation.
+Last year, I embarked on a senior thesis, which involved working on a theoretical method in quantum chemistry known as the GW approximation.
 Nowadays, wet lab chemists use computation in conjunction with their experiments to answer pressing research questions, but conventional computational techniques are not sufficient.
 For example, GW allows one to efficiently probe a candidate material for more efficient solar panels computationally.
-Experimentalists might be asking what kind of modification could be made to the material that composes current solar cells (silicon) for larger absorption of sunlight, and computation helps them answer that.
+Experimentalists might be asking what kind of modification could be made to the material that composes current solar cells (silicon) for larger absorption of sunlight, and computation is the key.

 The motor impairments caused by my stroke present unique challenges to scientific communication required by this project, but with the help of AI tools, I was able to overcome them.
 As the final product of my GW project, I dictated a ~40-page final report and gave a 15-minute oral presentation.
 Throughout the year, I became an active member of the Talon Slack, which is where the community for my free dictation software meets.
 Improving the software is a continuous project with everybody contributing.
-In particular, there are meetups three times a week over Discord, where users can ask questions to the Talon developers while doing a screen share of their personal dictation setup.
-Often, people stay around afterward to chat about how to improve the hands-free coding experience.
-Here, I am reminded of the proverbial saying that iron sharpens iron.
 When ChatGPT went viral, I had the idea of interfacing with it to correct my dictated text.
-This led other people to think about how to use large language models, like ChatGPT, to improve the dictation experience.
-For example, one user thought of translating a piece of English text into Japanese.
-Instead of going to Google Translate and pasting the text in to get a mediocre translation, you can select the piece of English text and say, “Model, please translate this to Japanese,” and get back a state-of-the-art translation immediately in your text editor, courtesy of ChatGPT, which has ingested the Tower of Babel.
+This led other people to think about how to use large language models, like ChatGPT, to improve the dictation experience, e.g., one user thought of translating a piece of English text into Japanese.
+Instead of going to Google Translate and pasting the text in to get a mediocre translation, you can select the piece of English text and say, “Model, please translate this to Japanese,” and get back a state-of-the-art translation immediately in your text editor.
 For most people this means a few seconds savings, but for the disabled with difficulty using the mouse, it is priceless.